Definition of Myelodysplasia

 In some cases, the genotype needs to be seen.
 Mutations in JAK2, CALR or MPL gene suggest primary myelofibrosis.

-The most common finding in patients affected by human immunodeficiency virus are dysplasias of bone marrow cells.
+The most common finding in patients affected by HIV are dysplasias of bone marrow cells.
 These are thought to result from medications, opportunistic infections or the direct effect of the virus on progenitor cells.

-Therefore, it is important to rule out human immunodeficiency virus infection in a patient with unexplained cytopenias and/or dysplasia.
+Therefore, it is important to rule out the HIV infection in a patient with unexplained cytopenias and/or dysplasia.